The Resource Kit

 “It’s up to all of us – Black, white, everyone – no matter how well-meaning we think we might be, to do the honest, uncomfortable work of rooting it out.”

-BLISS has compiled the following resources of different ways you can engage and contribute to the Black Lives Matter Movement and support yourself and your Black peers.
+BLISS has compiled the following resources of different ways you can engage in efforts addressing inequality in addition to providing outlets to support yourself and your Black peers.

 ◦ Activism ◦